denisecase/rfp-hunt/rfp-hunt.md

 1. Administrator (access to all information including app settings)
 1. User (access to their content)

-Any user may choose to:

-1. Create and manage a team (serve as captain)
+As a user, I want to create a team (serve as captain)
-1. Create and manage a quest (serve as quest creator)
-1. Launch a competition (serve as hunt master)
-1. Join a team and participate in a quest (serve as a player)

-Any user can choose to create a team.

 1. The user serves as captain of any team they create.
 1. The captain provides a team name.